tkottke90/Obsidan-Styles/templates/Project.md

 ---
 ### Reflection
-*This is the last step of the project.
-This is your opportunity to muse about what went well and what you would do differently.*
+%%This is the last step of the project.
+This is your opportunity to muse about what went well and what you would do differently.%%